-The Department of Communication Disorders offers master’s programs in speech-language pathology accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA).
-Two degree options are available: Master of Science in Communication Disorders (MS) and Master of Communication Disorders (MCD).
-The MS requires a thesis, while the MCD has no thesis requirement.
-Neither degree requires expertise in a foreign language.
-Information about these degrees is available at http://www.cla.auburn.edu/communicationdisorders/.
+The Department of Speech, Language, and Hearing Sciences offers a master’s programs in speech-language pathology accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA).
+A Master of Speech, Language, and Hearing Sciences (MS) has a thesis or non-thesis requirement.
+The degree does not require expertise in a foreign language.
+Information about the degree program is available at http://www.cla.auburn.edu/communicationdisorders/.

-The plan of study for either degree may be designed according to the student’s career interests; however, the curriculum planned must conform to academic and practicum requirements for ASHA certification and Alabama licensure.
+The plan of study for the MS degree may be designed according to the student’s career interests; however, the curriculum planned must conform to academic and practicum requirements for ASHA certification and Alabama licensure.
 Students then are prepared for careers in school systems, clinics, hospital/rehabilitation centers, physicians’ offices, and private practice and for pursuing the doctoral degree.

 A baccalaureate degree from an accredited university is necessary.
-Those with a degree in communication sciences and disorders, or equivalent, complete the Master of Communication Disorders (MCD) degree with 55 semester credit hours; additional thesis hours are optional for the Master of Science (MS) degree.
-Highly qualified students from any undergraduate discipline are considered for admission; however, certain foundation courses are necessary and may bring the MCD degree total to 95 semester hours.
+Those with a degree in communication sciences and disorders, or equivalent, complete the Master of Speech, Language and Hearing Science (MS) degree with 55 semester credit hours; additional thesis hours are optional for the thesis track.
 General education courses on the undergraduate transcript should include at least one course in each of the following areas: math, statistics, life science, physical science (i.e., Chemistry or Physics), and behavioral science.
 As this background is expected by the program’s accreditation agency, any deficiency must be fulfilled before conferral of the master’s degree in this program.
-Students who do not have an undergraduate course in neuroanatomy will be required to take that course as part of their graduate program.
+Students who do not have required undergraduate prerequisite course will be required to take the coursework prior to entering or as part of their graduate program.
 If any prerequisite coursework has not been completed, it is with the understanding that it could delay the student’s graduation date.

 Some application materials are sent directly to the Graduate School and other materials are sent CSDCAS.